npiper/ansible.ec2.solveapuzzle/roles/hybrid-infra/ADVANCED_NETWORKING.md

 RFC1918 addresses when possible

 ```
-0.0.0.0        -   10.255.255.255  (10/8 prefix)
+10.0.0.0        -   10.255.255.255  (10/8 prefix)
 172.16.0.0      -   172.31.255.255  (172.16/12 prefix)
 192.168.0.0     -   192.168.255.255 (192.168/16 prefix)
 ```

 The resize VPC feature allows you to add up to five additional IPv4 CIDR ranges to your VPC

-New VPC CIDR ranges cannot overlap with the existing CIDR range or the CIDR range of any current VPC peer
+New VPC CIDR ranges cannot overlap with the existing CIDR range or the CIDR range of any current VPC peer.
+New ranges must be more specific than any currently-defined static route in the VPC route tables

 You can effectively create ranges up to a /14 (262K) or /15 using individual /16 (65k) ranges.